giffordlabcvr/DIGS-for-EVEs/README.md

 # DIGS-for-EVEs

 Welcome to the DIGS-for-EVEs repository!
-This repository contains an organised catalog of endogenous viral element (EVE) sequences recovered via database-integrated genome screening (DIGS).
+This repository contains an organised catalog of endogenous viral element (EVE) sequences.
+EVE sequences were recovered from published genome sequence data via database-integrated genome screening (DIGS).
+DIGS is an approach for systematically screening whole genome sequence (WGS) data in silico.

-Whole genome sequence (WGS) assemblies screened in this project were obtained from the National Center for Biotechnology Information's [genome](https://www.ncbi.nlm.nih.gov/genome/) resource.
+WGS assemblies screened in this project were obtained from the National Center for Biotechnology Information's [genome](https://www.ncbi.nlm.nih.gov/genome/) resource.

 DIGS was performed using the DIGS tool, an open software framework available [here](https://giffordlabcvr.github.io/DIGS-tool/).

 ## Directory Structure

-The repository is organized to systematically categorize EVE loci based on host species groups, virus subdivisions, and catalog version, as follows:
+The DIGS-for-EVEs repository is organized to categorize EVE loci based on host species groups, virus subdivisions, and catalog version, as follows:

 ```
 DIGS-for-EVEs/